tedneward/Azgaarnoth/Creatures/Demons.md

 >___
 >***Summon Demon (1/Day).*** The demon chooses what to summon and attempts a magical summoning.
 A glabrezu has a 30 percent chance of summoning 1d3 vrocks, 1d2 hezrous, or one glabrezu.
 >
->***Innate Spellcasting.***.
-The glabrezu's spellcasting ability is Intelligence (spell save DC 16).
+>***Innate Spellcasting.*** The glabrezu's spellcasting ability is Intelligence (spell save DC 16).
 The glabrezu can innately cast the following spells, requiring no material components:
 >
 >At will: darkness, detect magic, dispel magic
 >
 >1/day each: confusion, fly, power word stun
 >
->***Magic Resistance.***.
-The glabrezu has advantage on saving throws against spells and other magical effects.
+>***Magic Resistance.*** The glabrezu has advantage on saving throws against spells and other magical effects.
 >
 >#### Actions
->***Multiattack.***.
-The glabrezu makes four attacks: two with its pincers and two with its fists.
+>***Multiattack.*** The glabrezu makes four attacks: two with its pincers and two with its fists.
 Alternatively, it makes two attacks with its pincers and casts one spell.
 >
->***Pincer.***.
-Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
+>***Pincer.*** Melee Weapon Attack: +9 to hit, reach 10 ft., one target.
 Hit: 16 (2d10 + 5) bludgeoning damage.
 If the target is a Medium or smaller creature, it is grappled (escape DC 15).
 The glabrezu has two pincers, each of which can grapple only one target.
 >
->***Fist.***.
-Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
+>***Fist.*** Melee Weapon Attack: +9 to hit, reach 5 ft., one target.
 Hit: 7 (2d4 + 2) bludgeoning damage.
 >

 ---